 That he was in love with life.

-Depending on the purpose, traffic signals can be round, in the form of an arrow (arrows), a silhouette of a pedestrian or a bicycle, and X-shaped.
+Depending on the purpose, traffic light signals can be round, in the form of an arrow(s), a silhouette of a pedestrian or a bicycle, or X-shaped.

-Traffic lights with round signals can have one or two additional sections with signals in the form of a green arrow (arrows), which are located at the level of the green round signal.
+Traffic lights with round signals may have one or two additional sections with signals in the form of a green arrow(s), which are located at the level of the green round signal.

-• Green signal allows movement;
+• A green signal allows movement;

 • A yellow flashing signal allows movement and informs about the presence of an unregulated intersection or pedestrian crossing, warns of danger;

 6.3.
-Traffic signals in the form of arrows in red, yellow and green have the same meaning as the round signals of the corresponding color, but their effect only applies to the direction (s) indicated by the arrows.
-In this case, the arrow, allowing a left turn, also allows a U-turn, if this is not prohibited by the corresponding road sign.
+Traffic light signals, made in the form of red, yellow and green arrows, have the same meaning as round signals of the corresponding color, but their effect extends only to the direction(s) indicated by the arrows.
+In this case, the arrow allowing a left turn also allows a U-turn, unless this is prohibited by the corresponding road sign.

 6.4.
-If a black outline arrow (arrows) is marked on the main green traffic light, it informs drivers about the presence of an additional section of the traffic light and indicates other permitted directions of movement than the signal of the additional section.
+If a black contour arrow(s) is applied to the main green traffic light signal, it informs drivers about the presence of an additional section of the traffic light and indicates other permitted directions of movement than the additional section signal.

 But let's figure it out:

-• The additional section may not be visible at night, and traffic signals may not have different meaning depending on the time of day.
+• The additional section may not be visible at night, and traffic light signals may not have different meaning depending on the time of day.

 Let's summarize: